OmerTheProgrammer/space-shooter-project/README.md

 ** Current real info: 14.12.2025 **

 Project Structure:
   1. Client Manager - API - The library that holds the class (ApiService) which will work with the server in the app.
   2. Model - describe the C# side of the tables and entities in DB:
     2.1.
 Data Transfer Objects - DTOs - All entities, with null as defaults to force manual update.
     2.2.
-Diagrams - The DB diagram, built in DrawIo.
+Diagrams - The DB diagram, built in DrawIO.
     2.3.
 Entities - The C# holding objects for records based on BaseEntity with the field Id and basic functions.
     2.4.
 Tables - The C# holding objects for tables based on List<Entity>s.
-  3. Server Manager - API - The project that runs the server, Server as startapp project.:
+  3. Server Manager - API - The project that runs the server, Server as startup project.:
   3.1.
 Controllers - Holds all the controllers, split by function, to all entities.
   3.2.
 ExceptionHandler.cs - Holds a middleware of the server that runs the exception handling, creating detailed errors from the server's errors, ViewModel's errors, and sends them to the client and server.
   3.3.
 Program.cs - runs the server's life cycle, opens Swagger, runs the middleware.

-  5. space shooter - the website's old version (.net framework 4.7.2), will be replaced by Space Shooter Website.
+  4. space shooter - the website's old version (.net framework 4.7.2), will be replaced by Space Shooter Website.
-     It's a bit of a mess and has redundancy, things I don't need because other projects in the solution, it's a temporary in-between version..
+    It's a bit of a mess and has redundancy, things I don't need because other projects in the solution, it's a temporary in-between version.
-      Old Website as startapp project.
+    Old Website as startup project.
-  6. Space Shooter Website - the future virsion of the web site, still with defults, no work done yet. has Website with server and Website as startapp projects.
+  5. Space Shooter Website - the future version of the web site, still with defaults, no work done yet. has Website with server and Website as startup projects.
-  7. Space_Shooter_DB Creator - the project that crated the sql DB of the project first time.
+  6. Space_Shooter_DB Creator - the project that created the SQL DB of the project first time.
-     6.1.
+    6.1. dbo:
+      6.1.1: Tables: the SQL create table for each table.
     6.2.
+Scripts:
+      6.2.1.
+Script.Inserts.sql - inserts up to 10 values to every Table after publish runs.
+    6.3. the publish - run, create and save DB in right version.
-  8. Test - Console app to test ViewModel and Client Manager - API, dependes on the startapp projects, Test -> vm testing, Test with server -> Client Manager - API testing.
+  7. Test - Console app to test ViewModel and Client Manager - API, depends on the startup projects, Test -> vm testing,         Test with server -> Client Manager - API testing.
+  8. ViewModel - brings the data from the DB, to server or to any requester.
+    8.1.
+DBs: classes that handle all DB functions for each entity.
+    8.2.
+Support Classes:
+      8.2.1.
+ChangeEntity - links entity to the SQL command to the entity requesting.
+      8.2.2.
+ExpandedException - collects the data using a builder of exceptions.
+    8.3.
+Space_Shooter_DB.mdf - the DB file.
+    8.4.
+Space_Shooter_DB_log.ldf - log of DB, don't know if correct or working.

 **this readme is under development, it's just a structure, no real info **